Frequently Asked Questions

 - How will I find an Adviser?

 You will find an Adviser as you take your classes, a graduate faculty member with a specialty in the field you decide to write on.
-Additionally, the Director can help you link to an Advisor.
+Additionally, the Director can help you link to an Adviser.

 - What grades do not count in graduate school at Kent State?